related-sciences/ukb-gwas-pipeline-nealelab/README.md

 snakemake --kubernetes --use-conda --cores=5 --local-cores=1 --restart-times 3 \
 --default-remote-provider GS --default-remote-prefix rs-ukb --allowed-rules bgen_to_zarr -np

-# Note: With autoscaling, you may see this often on startup:
+# Note: With autoscaling, you may will always see one job fail and then get restarted with an error like this
-# Unknown pod snakejob-9174e1f0-c94c-5c76-a3d2-d15af6dd49cb.
-Has the pod been deleted manually?
+# "Unknown pod snakejob-9174e1f0-c94c-5c76-a3d2-d15af6dd49cb.
+Has the pod been deleted manually?"

 # Delete the cluster
 gcloud container clusters delete $GKE_IO_NAME --zone $GCP_ZONE